mwolson/resume/markdown/resume.md

 :   Side project to allow family members to buy each other gifts for the holiday and avoid having two people buy the same gift for the same person.

     * Wrote the website infrastructure using a mix of **Skaffold**, **Kubernetes** (k3d and k3s), **Docker**, and **Deno**.
-    * Deployed the resulting Bookstack and MariaDB pods to a k3d cluster on a single server node as an exercise in keeping costs manageable.
+    * Deployed the resulting Bookstack and MariaDB pods to a k3d cluster on a single Arch Linux server node with the built-in **Traefik** ingress controller as an exercise in keeping costs manageable.
-    * Tested changes locally using Skaffold profiles deployed to Rancher Desktop
+    * Tested changes locally using Skaffold profiles deployed to Rancher Desktop.
-    * Configured CloudFlare as a CDN
+    * Configured CloudFlare as a CDN.

 Resume Repo
 :   Created a [GitHub Repo](https://github.com/mwolson/resume) to publish [my Resume](https://mwolson.github.io/resume/) to HTML and PDF using Markdown as a source format.
 This was adapted from a different existing project.
 Key adapations:

-    * Improved Makefile to run docker-compose with a list of formats to build
+    * Improved Makefile to run docker-compose with a list of formats to build.
-    * Added GitHub Actions pipeline to build and publish to GitHub Pages
+    * Added GitHub Actions pipeline to build and publish to GitHub Pages.
     * Implemented landing page using Tailwind CSS.

 Open Source